castai/docs/docs/guides/start-saving-quickly.md

 So, you liked the results of the Savings Estimator after connecting your existing EKS cluster to CAST AI, but don't want to wait until these savings reach you in a slow and risk-free ongoing process.
 You can speed this up, here's how.

-## Register your connected cluster (EKS)
+## Onboard credentials (EKS)

-You need to [register first](../getting-started/external-cluster/eks.md#credential-onboarding) - which means creating an IAM user for CAST AI to optimize your cluster.
+First, you need to [onboard the credentials](../getting-started/external-cluster/eks/eks.md#credential-onboarding) so IAM user for CAST AI gets created and cluster can be optimized using CAST AI policies.

 ## Enable policies